owtysm/owtysm/README.md

 ## about me
 **🌐 personal website: NOT DONE YET**

-*This is a GitHub readme, so I will try to be concise:*

 I have had access to technology from a young age, I picked up on `coding in 2018`.

 My interests range from `UI design`, `digital art`, or `GFX` to `fast-paced music` and `video games`.